bphenriques/dotfiles/README.md

 > [!IMPORTANT]
 > **Disclaimer:** This is a personal configuration.
 I am no expert, however
-> I hope that this configuration helps you out setting up your own!
+> I hope that this configuration helps you!
 For more help on Nix(OS) seek out [the NixOS discourse](https://discourse.nixos.org).
 > If you are new to dotfiles in general, use a bare git solution to start with and built it from there.
 Make the tools work for you rather than the other way around.

 1. If not available, install [`nix`](https://nixos.org/manual/nix/stable/installation/installing-binary.html).